 Rustic Ridge Winery (1-2 hours) Seasonal

 Producers of sweet to dry and semi-dry white and red wines, Rustic Ridge Winery offers a varied selection of wines through its partnership with a well-established vineyard from the Finger Lakes.
-Visit for a tasting and take in the country setting, splendid views and occasional sounds of music, and wood-fired pizzas on the weekends.
+Visit for a tasting and take in the country setting, splendid views and occasional music sounds, and wood-fired pizzas on the weekends.

 High Burl Brewery (1-2 hours) Seasonal

-Neighboring Rustic Ridge Winery, this is the perfect stop for varied cravings.
+Neighboring Rustic Ridge Winery is the perfect stop for varied cravings.
 Located in the beautiful, vast countryside with some outdoor seating, it's easy to relax here!
 Locally grown ingredients are key to the 9 flagship flavors.
 Check Facebook for upcoming events.

 Pail Shop Vineyards (1-2 hours) Seasonal